binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ### Using Components with Known Vulnerabilities {#vps-countermeasures-using-components-with-known-vulnerabilities}
 ![](images/ThreatTags/PreventionEASY.png)

-Just do not do this.
-Either stay disciplined and upgrade your servers manually or automate it.
-Start out the way you intend to go.
+Do not do this.
+Stay disciplined and upgrade your servers manually, or automate it.
 Work out your strategy for keeping your system(s) up to date and patched.
 There are many options here.
 If you go auto, make sure you test on a staging environment before upgrading live.

 ### Schedule Backups {#vps-countermeasures-schedule-backups}
 ![](images/ThreatTags/PreventionEASY.png)

 Make sure all your data and VM images are backed up routinely.
 Make sure you test that restoring your backups work.
-Backup or source control system files, deployment scripts and what ever else is important to you.
+Backup or source control system files, deployment scripts, and what ever else is important to you.
 Make sure you have backups of your backups and source control.
 There are plenty of [tools](http://www.debianhelp.co.uk/backuptools.htm) available to help.
-Also make sure you are backing up the entire VM if your machine is a virtual guest by export/import OVF files.
+Also make sure you are backing up the entire VM if your machine is a virtual guest by export/import of OVF files.
 I also like to backup all the VM files.
 Disk space is cheap.
 Is there such a thing as being too prepared for a disaster?
-I don't think I have seen it yet.
+I don't think so.
 It is just a matter of time before you will be calling on your backups.

 ### Host Firewall
 ![](images/ThreatTags/PreventionEASY.png)

 This is one of the last things you should look at.
 In fact, it is not really needed if you have taken the time to remove unnecessary services and harden what is left.
 If you use a host firewall keep your set of rules to a minimum to reduce confusion and increase legibility.
-Maintain both ingress & egress.
+Maintain both ingress and egress.

 ### Preparation for DMZ {#vps-countermeasures-preparation-for-dmz}
 ![](images/ThreatTags/PreventionAVERAGE.png)

-The following is a final type of check-list that I like to use before opening a hardened web server to the world.
+The following is a final checklist that I like to use before opening a hardened web server to the world.
 You will probably have additional items you can add.

 #### Confirm DMZ has

 1. [Network Intrustion Dettection System (NIDS)](#network-countermeasures-lack-of-visibility-nids), Network Intrusion Prevention System (NIPS) installed and configured correctly.
-Snort is a good place to start for the NIDS part, although with some work Snort can help with the [Prevention](https://www.ibm.com/developerworks/community/blogs/58e72888-6340-46ac-b488-d31aa4058e9c/entry/august_8_2012_12_01_pm6?lang=en) also.
+Snort is a good place to start for the NIDS part, although with some work, Snort can also help with [Prevention](https://www.ibm.com/developerworks/community/blogs/58e72888-6340-46ac-b488-d31aa4058e9c/entry/august_8_2012_12_01_pm6?lang=en).
 2. Incoming access from your LAN or where ever you plan on administering it from.
 3. Rules for outgoing and incoming access to/from LAN, WAN tightly filtered.

 #### Additional Web Server Preparation

-1. Set-up and configure your soft web server
+1. Set up and configure your web server
-2. Set-up and configure caching proxy.
+2. Set up and configure caching proxy.
 Ex:
   * node-http-proxy
   * TinyProxy
   * Varnish